Meet Our Board of Directors

 Anne Stevenson – Board Chair

-I have had the pleasure of serving on the Board for the past four years and acting as Board Chair for the past two.
+I have had the pleasure of serving on the Board for the past five years and acting as Board Chair for the past three.
 A proud Edmontonian, I spent ten years studying and working afield, including six years overseas in the UK and West Africa.
 I returned home to Edmonton in 2012 and current work as a city planner.
 Throughout my travels and in my professional career, I have come to see housing as the key to healthy and successful communities, and am inspired by Right At Home’s vision to provide a safe and secure home for all Edmontonians.

 John Walker – Vice President